Read the Conversation

 EF: How would you rank the willingness to adopt innovative practices among veterinary specialists and doctors?

-EF: Are you optimistic for the future of Animal Health in Brazil?
+EF: Are you optimistic about the future of Animal Health in Brazil?

 Unmet needs exist for both companion animals and livestock.
 There are still under-served areas where we could improve, which is why it certainly excites me that Zoetis is working on solutions.
 These include anything that can help with compliance, ease of application, ease of use, and anything that can minimize the handling of livestock.
 There are also newly discovered diseases that have surfaced recently; for instance, the African swine fever still lacks a conclusive treatment.
 Though a few businesses have developed vaccinations here and there, none of them have shown to be particularly effective against this devastating disease, and fortunately, Brazil is free of this terrible disease that has had a disastrous effect on the swine sector in other countries.